 During the Thursday of Welcome Week, each LAS100 section is invited to a SHU faculty, staff, or community member's house for dinner.
-After dinner all students will participate in a guided discussion of our common read book: Growing Up Black in White
+After dinner all students will participate in a guided discussion of our common read book: What the Eyes Don't See

 You are to choose one of the themes from this book to write a paper or create a piece of artwork based on one of the books themes.
 During Dinner and Book you will discuss your paper or artwork with your LAS100 class.